diyasen2021/BashTutorial/Introduction.md

 # What is a shell and why should you learn to use it in Bioinformatics ?
-A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.
+A shell is a computer program that presents a command line interface which allows you to communicate with Unix and Linux operating systems.
 There are many reasons to learn about the shell:

 **Essential for Bioinformatics** Many bioinformatics tools are accessible only through the command line.
 Others offer extended functionalities and configuration options that aren't available in their graphical interfaces.
 For example, advanced features in BLAST can only be accessed if you’re comfortable with the shell.